sharetribe/example-processes/README.md

 Clone this repository:

 ```
-git clone git@github.com:sharetribe/flex-default-processes.git
+git clone git@github.com:sharetribe/flex-example-processes.git
 ```

 Change to the cloned directory:

 ```
-cd flex-default-processes
+cd flex-example-processes
 ```

-Let's use `my-marketplace-id` as an example Marketplace ID and `preauth-daily-booking` as the default process that is taken into use.
+Let's use `my-marketplace-id` as an example Marketplace ID and `preauth-daily-booking` as the process that is taken into use.

-Using the defaults, create a new process to your marketplace:
+Using the example processes, create a new process to your marketplace:

 ```
 flex-cli process create -m my-marketplace-id --process preauth-daily-booking --path preauth-daily-booking